 Important Update

-USC Stevens is transitioning from Wellspring’s Sophia to Inteum’s Minuet database, which affects how online invention disclosures may be submitted to our office.
+USC Stevens has transitioned from Wellspring’s Sophia to Inteum’s Minuet database, which affects how online invention disclosures may be submitted to our office.
 We appreciate your patience as we upgrade our platform to better serve USC inventors.

 Weekly Zoom Office Hours (Wednesdays at 10:00 – 11:00 am effective July 2)